image image

 Tomato Ring

-In this month’s issue of Currents Magazine, you will find our first article from Jersey Bites.
 The article is all about my father’s famous tomato plants and his use of a Japanese Tomato Ring back in the early 70’s.
 If you’ve never heard of a Japanese Tomato Ring, you’re not alone.
 For quite a while, I was convinced that my 7 year old mind had just concocted the whole idea.
 But, thanks to the Internet, I was able to confirm that there is such a thing as a Japanese Tomato Ring and much to my surprise, it has nothing to do with Japan.
 It was developed by a Southern postman in the late 60’s.
-For a full history of the story, you can click here.

 In honor of my father who passed away in 2001 and to test my own ability to recreate his fabulous tomato plants, I have constructed my own tomato ring as you can see in these pictures. (scroll down for the latest pictures from Aug.
 My now 8′ tomato plants with my 6′ 1″ boyfriend).
 What I thought was going to be a fairly simple project was actually a back-breaker and took an entire day to complete.
 After one trip to Home Depot, one trip to the local hardware store and two trips to the local nursery, I had all the supplies I needed.
 Then the real work began.
 This “fun” “little” project required 6 bags of Humus and 12 bags of top soil in addition to a 10 lb. bag of fertilizer.
 These tomatoes better be unbelievable.
 Actually, according to the articles I’ve been reading, each plant is supposed to render 600 tomatoes EACH.
 Man, get ready for an avalanche of tomato recipes.